aemylt/summer_school/README.md

 In quantum computing, we have analogues to these fundamental concepts: We store data in quantum bits, or qubits, and operate on that data using quantum gates.
 However, there are significant differences between these classical ideas and their quantum versions.
 For example, quantum bits can, like their classical counterpart, be |0> or |1>. but they can also be in a superposition of these two states, where looking at the qubit might say that it is |0>, or that it is |1>, with some probability.

-To learn about these concepts in an active manner, we have given examples and tasks for you to complete using [QCEngine](http://machinelevel.com/qc/), a simulation of a quantum computer that runs in your own web browser developed by [Eric Johnston](http://www.bristol.ac.uk/physics/people/eric-r-johnston/) of the University of Bristol.
+To learn about these concepts in an active manner, we have given examples and tasks for you to complete using [QCEngine](http://machinelevel.com/qc/), a simulation of a quantum computer developed by Eric that runs in your own web browser.

 The worksheets themselves are divided up into four parts: